stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/15_visual_event_check.md

 layout: doc_chapter
 subheadline: "Checking the detected events in tracedisplay."
 description: "Checking the detected events in tracedisplay."
-teaser: "Tracedisplay can be used to acces the events in the database and visualize the related data.."
+teaser: "Tracedisplay can be used to access the events in the database and visualize the related data.."
 image_dir: tut_sbe/visual_event_check

 namespace: tut_sbe_visual_event_check